warpdotdev/docs/features/blocks/block-actions.md

 There are 3 ways to bookmark a Block.

-1. Click on the bookmark icon on the top right corner of a Block
+1. Click on the bookmark icon in the top right corner of a Block
 2. Select `Toggle bookmark` in the block context menu
 3. Use `Cmd-B` keybinding to bookmark a selected block